Pre-Shipment Inspection Services (PSI)

 Regulated and safety-critical products

-Zurich operates through a global network of qualified inspectors, enabling PSI services to be delivered close to production and consolidation locations.
-This ensures timely inspections, realistic assessments, and rapid reporting.
+Zurich Inspection operates through a global network of qualified inspectors, enabling PSI services to be delivered close to manufacturing, packing, and consolidation locations.
+This supports timely scheduling, realistic on-site verification, and rapid reporting before shipment decisions are made.

 World map coverage